Ethiopian Restaurants in Minneapolis–St. Paul (Twin Cities)

-The Twin Cities are home to one of America's largest East African communities, with a particularly strong Ethiopian and Oromo presence.
-From University Avenue in St. Paul to South Minneapolis, you'll find authentic restaurants offering generous portions, late hours, and warm Midwestern-meets-Ethiopian hospitality.
+The Twin Cities of Minneapolis and St. Paul are home to one of America's largest East African communities, including a strong Ethiopian and Oromo presence.
+This page is a directory of Ethiopian restaurants in Minneapolis–St. Paul, Minnesota—especially around the University Avenue “Little Africa” corridor in St. Paul and South Minneapolis neighborhoods.

 The Twin Cities are home to one of America's largest East African communities, with a particularly strong Ethiopian and Oromo presence.
-University Avenue in St. Paul has earned the nickname "Little Africa" due to its concentration of East African businesses, restaurants, and cultural centers.
+University Avenue in St. Paul—often called “Little Africa”—has a high concentration of Ethiopian and East African restaurants, cafes and cultural centers.
+South Minneapolis also hosts several Ethiopian restaurants that stay open late and double as lounges or bars.

 Twin Cities Ethiopian Restaurants